Chapter 27: Masters of War

 Because every night he dreamed of a gunshot, her body lying still and bloody in the dirt.
 And because she was right: he had been here before.

 “Angie figured it out,” she said.
-He couldn’t see her anymore.
-“Angie showed you.
-Don’t you remember?”
+“She showed you.”

 He washed it down the sink, then collapsed onto his unmade bed and didn’t move again until morning.